user profile avatar

 Bio

-I’m an Iranian American student passionate about law, politics, and international affairs, with a focus on using legal systems to protect human dignity across borders.
+I’m an Iranian American student passionate about law, politics, and international affairs.
 My experiences—leading statewide youth political advocacy, working on congressional campaigns, and founding a nonprofit—have all centered on one goal: ensuring that institutions serve the communities they claim to represent.
-I plan to pursue a double major in Government and International Relations at the University of Texas at Austin (pre-law track), with the long-term goal of practicing human rights or constitutional law.
+I am currently pursuing a double major in Government and International Relations at the University of Texas at Austin (pre-law track), with the long-term goal of practicing human rights or constitutional law.
 I hope to litigate on behalf of marginalized communities, help craft equitable policy, and contribute to global human rights efforts through legal reform and international collaboration.
 Outside the classroom, I’m an avid language learner (fluent in Farsi and English, currently studying Spanish, Arabic, and German).
 I believe multilingualism is both a skill and a form of connection.
-In my free time, you’ll find me reading, writing for my personal blog, knitting colorful (albeit, ill-fitting) clothes for my cat, spending time with my family and close friends, or playing the ukulele—translating whatever’s on my mind into a few thoughtful chords.
+In my free time, you’ll find me reading, writing for my personal/literature blog, knitting colorful (albeit, ill-fitting) clothes for my cat, spending time with my family and close friends, or playing the ukulele—translating whatever’s on my mind into a few chords.
+I dabble in songwriting, though I’ll spare you my often off-key singing and instead pass my creations along to friends in choir.
+I am extremely appreciative and grateful for your time reviewing my application and considering me for your generous scholarship.

 Education